1 – Do Oats Have Gluten?

 Researchers have also found a significant dose response between higher oat beta glucan levels and higher levels of a hormone associated with appetite control.

-2 – Oats for Cholesterol
+3 – Oats and Cholesterol

 Researchers have identified a substance in oats called beta-glucan which significantly reduces LDL cholesterol.
 In people with high cholesterol levels, the intake of the equivalent of three grams of oat fiber daily generally reduces total cholesterol by 8 to 23 percent.
 Three grams of oat fiber can be had by eating about 1 bowl of oats.
 There are over forty studies which confirm the ability of oats to reduce unhealthy LDL cholesterol.